FaxMac/PsNee/README.md

 This code defaults to multi-region, meaning it will unlock PAL, NTSC-U and NTSC-J machines.
 You can optimize boot times for your console further.
 See "// inject symbols now" in the main loop.

+### NOTE FOR JAPANESE CONSOLES:

+Some NTSC-J consoles have an extra layer of region lock that wont allow backups of non NTSC-J games More info at https://quade.co/ps1-modchip-guide/ at section "What are the limitations of a modchip?"

 ----------------------------------------------------------------------

 BIOS patch for PM-41